Alphonse Island Resort

 Non-Angling Activities and Options

 Those wanting to relax can take a swim in the freshwater pool or nap on one of the surrounding loungers, sipping a cocktail or enjoying a snooze in the warmth of the Indian Ocean sunshine.
-The more energetic can utilize the non-motorized watercraft, snorkel around the Alphonse lagoon, or wander the shoreline.
+The more energetic visitor can utilize the non-motorized watercraft, snorkel around the Alphonse lagoon, or wander the shoreline.
 The island is equipped with pedal boats, windsurfers, laser sailboats, and kayaks, allowing you to explore the vast lagoon.
 Every guest on Alphonse Island will have a bicycle to use as the primary mode of transport during the week.
 This is the perfect way to explore Alphonse by road and jungle trail.
 There are many small paths and roads cut between the dense coconut groves allowing access to the most remote places on the island.
 Ride the edge of the runway, visit the far points of the island or explore the old island cemetery by bike.

 Dive and Scuba Options on Alphonse

 If you’re planning a dive trip to the Seychelles, then Alphonse Island is hands-down the best option in the entire region.
 Hailed as one of the most remote and unspoiled outer islands in the Seychelles, Alphonse is the perfect destination for scuba divers of all abilities.
 Alphonse Island’s on-site PADI dive center has an experienced team of certified professionals dedicated to ensuring the safety of divers and protecting the underwater environment while providing exciting diving adventures.
-There are 24 unique dives sites that surround Alphonse Island, all of which are easily reached in under 30 minutes on comfortable purpose-built dive boats.
+There are 24 unique dive sites surrounding Alphonse Island, all of which are easily reached in under 30 minutes on comfortable purpose-built dive boats.
 Group sizes are small, with no more than 6 divers per guide.
 Private dive excursions can also be arranged.
 The Alphonse dive center provides 5-star service with all equipment prepared on the boat before guests arrive, which means that there is no need to carry heavy dive cylinders on this holiday.

 The PADI Certified Dive Centre at Alphonse Island also encourages children to learn to dive.
 The center offers exclusive dives to families where children from the age of 8 can experience the wonders of scuba diving with their parents.
 For those who do not wish to dive the depths of the Indian Ocean, Alphonse Island offers guests the opportunity to view the magnificent array of aquatic life with daily snorkeling boat trips.